ebmdatalab/bennettbot/DEPLOY.md

 The path for the sqlite db file; set this to a file in the dokku mounted storage
 - `DB_PATH`

+The path for workspaces that are created by the job (i.e. fabric jobs that fetch the fabfile for running the commands).
+Set this to a directory in the dokku mounted storage that the docker user will have write access to.
+- `FAB_WORKSPACE_DIR``

 Set each env varible with:
 ```sh
 $ dokku config:set bennettbot ENVVAR_NAME=value